vrenken/EtAlii.UniCon/Assets/com.etalii.unicon/README.md

    }
    ```

-4. Write debug/information/verbose/fatal/error log entries as you were (hopefully) already doing.
+   Write debug/information/verbose/fatal/error log entries as you were (hopefully) doing with the Unity Debug.Log methods.
     ```csharp
     using Serilog;